 Waste King is a company you might have heard of before, and they have a couple of options for the family that wants to buy and install their own garbage disposal.
 Try this disposal when you want a simple device that does not make much noise.

 The 1/2 HP garbage disposal comes with a collar that replaces your sink’s drain, and it hangs just under the sink with a big compartment that holds a lot of water.
 It runs quietly, and it uses special blades to dispose of any leftover food in just seconds.

-Plug in this device when it has been installed, run it with the water going and listen to all that leftover food vanishes into the pipes under your sink.
-You can attach it to your dishwasher, or you could attach to the traditional pipes under the sink.
+Plug in this device when it has been installed, run it with the water going, and listen to all that leftover food vanishes into the pipes under your sink.
+You can attach it to your dishwasher, or you could attach it to the traditional pipes under the sink.

 The Badger is a signature 1/2 HP machine that comes with the extra space inside the cylinder that some people need.
 They go for this disposal because it has the name brand they were hoping for.
 They want to have just enough power that helps keep the kitchen clean, but it is not so loud that it is distracting or disturbing to the people in the house.